-7 Clean Energy Regulator, Contract Register, http://www.cleanenergyregulator.go 8 Energetics, Unlockingvalue for the Queensland economy with land and agricult decade.
+Independent analysis by Energetics in 2017 indicates that Queensland has an opportunity to generate between \$1.4 and \$4.7 billion from land and agriculture offsets cumulatively by 2030, abating between 32 and 104 million tonnes across the decade.
 A further 270 - 502 million tonnes of abatement worth up to \$8 billion to the Queensland economy could be achieved if the market saw under-delivery of abatement by other sectors in the economy; increased voluntary demand for offsets; accelerated strengthening of Safeguard Mechanism baselines; and growth in Australia's projected business as usual emissions.